Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 ### What percent of the Dutch highways have LTE coverage?

-Now imagine you want to calculate what percentage of highways in Netherlands are covered by LTE network.
+Now imagine you want to calculate what percentage of highways in the Netherlands are covered by LTE network.
 To get the number, you can employ the `Netherlands Open Map Data` dataset that has NL motorways.

 > aside negative
->  At this point we need to use Open Street Map data for Netherlands.
+>  At this point we need to use Open Street Map data for the Netherlands.
 If you had to skip importing this table because the data was not ready please go back to that step.
 The data should be available by now.

 Run the following query in your Snowflake worksheet: